Hydrocephalus is a condition that occurs when fluid builds up in the skull and causes the brain to swell. The name means "water on the brain."

 - your brain produces an excess amount of it

-in the brain during or shortly after delivery, especially in babies born
+- bleeding in the brain during or shortly after delivery, especially in babies born prematurely

 - central nervous system tumors

-might be at higher risk if you have experienced any of the following:
+You might be at higher risk if you’ve experienced any of the following:

-fontanel, or soft spot on the surface of the skull
+- bulging fontanel, which is the soft spot on the surface of the skull

 - low muscle tone and strength